 Hospitals can conduct more types of procedures in the same space.
 Rooms and labs are no longer limited to a single discipline, expanding usability and patient access.
 Instead of needing twelve different rooms for twelve different procedures, hospitals can conduct the same (or more) procedures with just six rooms, for example.

 IGT accessories and attachments allow staff to quickly convert rooms between procedures.
-For example, the same room could be used for a cardiology procedure, then converted for an interventional radiology procedure between patients.
+For example, the same room could be used for a cardiology procedure and then converted for an interventional radiology procedure between patients.

 Care teams can instantly switch between imaging and therapy during procedures, conduct multiple procedures during the same surgery, or even transition from a minimally invasive surgery to an open surgery without leaving the room.